MarcelloMorettoni/VampireOBJ/README.md

 # VampireOBJ
 This is an OBJ file of a vampire.
-It's ready for animation.
+Enjoy and have fun. ;)

 ![alt text](https://github.com/MarcelloMorettoni/VampireOBJ/blob/master/Demo/vampire_Default_01.jpg)